What makes a Stewart River canoe special?

+Stewart River canoe designs are all firmly connected to the long traditions of canoe design, many following the path established by the Chestnut Canoe Company of Canada.
 One look at a Stewart River canoe will tell you it was built with great care.
-Not only are the designs graceful and well-proportioned, the woodworking is first-rate and gleams under many coats of spar varnish.
-The canvas-covered hull is smooth and durable under a high-gloss paint.
+Not only are the designs graceful and well-proportioned, the woodworking shines under many coats of spar varnish.
+The canvas-covered hull is smooth and durable under a high-quality marine paint.
 Stewart River Boatworks offers many innovations in building the wood and canvas canoe.

-You may notice the weights of our boats are often considerably less than some other builders'.
+You may notice the weights of our boats are often considerably less than some other builders’ of this method.
 We have rethought the traditional wood and canvas canoe and found several places where materials could be pared down without sacrificing strength.
-For instance, 5/16" thick ribs, necessary in the middle of a tandem canoe to keep it from "oil canning," are planned thinner near the ends, thus maintaining the proper stiffness in all areas of the hull.
-The outwales are shaped to a half-round, eliminating the corner wood and the decks, crowned on top are hollowed out underneath.
-These touches not only lessen the weight but give the canoe a "soft feel" when you pick it up.
+For instance, 5/16″ thick ribs, necessary in the middle of most tandem canoe to keep them from “oil canning,” are planned thinner near the ends, thus maintaining the proper stiffness in all areas of the hull.
+The Ami and the solo designs all start with thinner ribs at midships and end with ribs only 3/16″ thick.
+The outwales are kept to a low profile and shaped to a half-round, eliminating the corner wood. and the decks, crowned on top are hollowed out underneath.
+These touches not only lessen the weight but give the canoe a “soft feel” when you pick it up.

-We normally use #10 Midwest Duck, the standard in the industry, and fill the weave with a special oil-based filler that is lighter in weight than the traditional filler used over the years.
-The finish coat of paint is normally Epifanes Yacht Enamel, which, in my opinion is unequaled in a single part oil-based paint.
-We also offer our canoes covered with aircraft Dacron.
-This is filled with a flexible primer/filler and then painted with same oil-based yacht enamel.
+We normally use #10 Midlwest Duck, the standard in the industry, and fill the weave with a special oil-based filler that is lighter in weight than the traditional filler used over the years.
+For lighter weight we offer #12 cotton duck, and even lighter we offer aircraft dacron.

-In our designs and their execution we keep flexibility in mind.
-As materials, wood and canvas are not stronger than fiberglass or Kevlar, but they are more flexible.
-When built right, in most cases a wood and canvas canoe will "give" rather than break when it strikes a rock.
+In our designs and their execution, we keep flexibility in mind.
+As materials, wood and canvas are not stronger than fiberglass or Kevlar, but when built right, in most cases a wood and canvas canoe will “give” rather than break when it strikes a rock.
 Though not indestructible, our canoes are built to be used and are not just for looks.

 How to read our measurements